afkedhamster/My-Step-Monitor/README.md

 - Creat threads functions along with unit test
 - Adding header files to several control classes
 - All above dev are done in the MainProto2 branch
+- Add condition judgment to the main function to implement functionality